One of the greatest things afforded to indie authors is the creativity involved in generating their own book promotion ideas.

 Another example is a form of BOGO.
 Buy one, get one, or my personal favorite, buy one, give one – this creates new readers and potential fans.

-There are a lot of ways to work this so get creative and do what makes sense for where you’re at in your career and publishing schedule.
+There are a lot of ways to work this so get creative and do what makes sense for where you’re at in your career and for your publishing schedule.

 What I like to do is ask readers to email a proof of purchase and the email of a friend they’d like an eBook copy gifted to.

-I’m doing this with the release of my Sell More Books on Amazon print book in fact, with the purchase of a print book I’ll gift the eBook version to a friend or colleague of yours.
+I’ve done this with lots of my books in fact, with the purchase of a print book I’ll gift the eBook version to a friend or colleague of the original purchaser.